bayaninjana/vue-login-lab/README.md

-📋 Overview
+- Overview

 This project is a simple login and dashboard system built with Vue 3, Pinia, and Bootstrap 5.
 It demonstrates how to authenticate users, store tokens locally, and protect routes using router guards — all working completely offline using a mock API.

-🛠️ Tech Stack
+- Tech Stack

-Vue 3 (Composition API)
+   -Vue 3 (Composition API)

-Vue Router
+   -Vue Router

-Pinia (State Management)
+   -Pinia (State Management)

-Bootstrap 5
+   -Bootstrap 5

-Mock Offline API (Custom http.js)
+   -Mock Offline API (Custom http.js)

-🧩 Features
+- Features

 ✅ User login with username and password
 ✅ Mock backend authentication (offline)